kiba/Writings/for_science/chp24_reckoning.md

 Yet, those people managed to hold on to their sanity, and conduct peacefully among themselves.

 That's the really amazing part.

-**October 17, 2015**
-**James Archer**

-Everything went to shit.
-Seriously.

-I arrived back in my apartment after some grocery shopping and some other business to take care of.
-Just like that, Diana was gone.
-She left a fucking note that she couldn't stay with me any longer.

-I chose nothing.
-For Diana, as far as she was concerned, that means choosing Sasaki.

-Once again, I slumped down in defeat and started crying.